SacHacksHackathon/Certificate-Generator/README.md

 # Using the program
 ## How to run the program
 1. Make sure that the csv of certificate receivers follows the format shown below.
 2. Edit `lines 30-35` in `src/v2/certificate_creation_helper.py` to pick the location where each customized text you want to put in a certificate goes.
 This should be the only code change needed each time you use this script.
-Refer to the surround code and the Python documentation for [Pillow](https://pillow.readthedocs.io/en/stable/).
+Refer to the surrounding code and the Python documentation for [Pillow](https://pillow.readthedocs.io/en/stable/).
 3. Place the CSV file and the image template for the certificate as described in the file structure.
-The script should work even if you don't, but it is important for the sake of consistency.
+The script will work even if you don't do it, but it is important for the sake of consistency.
 Quick TLDR:
       - `certificate-templates/SacHacks-[roman numeral for current iteration]` - Certificate Template
       - `input-data/SacHacks-[roman numeral for current iteration]` - Input CSV data
       - Read through the whole section about file structure before you use the script.
 It has a lot of tips you would find useful.